kovidgoyal/calibre/src/calibre/manual/develop.rst

 Debugging tips
 ----------------

-Running |app| code in a python debugger is not easy unless you install from source on Linux.
-However, Python is a dynamically typed language with excellent facilities for introspection.
+Python is a
+dynamically typed language with excellent facilities for introspection.
 Kovid wrote the core |app| code without once using a debugger.
-There are two main strategies to debug |app| code:
+There are many strategies to debug |app| code:

 Using an interactive python interpreter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^